4 Tips to Win a Hackathon

 Caffeine, coding, and sleep deprivation is not everyone's ideal Saturday night.
 However, hackathoners have grown accustomed to this trifecta in varying degrees when competing in the weekend-long competition.
+Below are some tips we have collected after years of participating in (and winning) hackathons:

 Rule #1 - Read the Rules